avrealmei/CCM101-adinglasan/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 * [x] Practiced Linux command-line investigation.
 * [x] Created organized Markdown documentation.
 * [x] Continued developing the GitHub Cloud Computing Portfolio.

 ---

+<a id="mission-reflection"></a>

+## 💭 Mission Reflection

+This laboratory helped me understand that cloud computing is not only about deploying applications but also about understanding the infrastructure that supports those applications.

+Investigating the KillerCoda Linux environment allowed me to see how **compute, storage, networking, and operating system resources** work together.

+I learned that compute resources provide processing power, storage resources maintain data, networking resources connect systems, and the operating system manages the overall environment.

+I also learned the importance of technical documentation before deploying infrastructure.
+Proper documentation provides engineers with a clear reference of the resources, configurations, and decisions involved in a system.

+Another important skill I developed was comparing cloud services between **AWS, Azure, and GCP**.
+Although the providers use different product names, their fundamental infrastructure concepts are similar.

+Finally, this mission improved my GitHub Cloud Computing Portfolio by adding a structured laboratory project containing technical reports, infrastructure documentation, commands, screenshots, and an architecture diagram.

+---